iron0012/SaleAskingPriceRatioPredictor/README.md

 Selected examples of interesting text features
 ----------------------------------------------

 Here we discuss some examples of text features that we found interesting.
 Note that these features have been 'stemmed' and 'lemmatized,' which means they have been converted to the pseudo-roots of the words to facilitate grouping of the same types of words.
+They are not mispelled or typographically errors.

 HDWD FLRS', average price ratio = 1.123, occurrence = 64.

 - It is well known in San Francisco that hardwood floors are more desirable over carpeted floors.
-It is healthier and adds class to the home.
-With the average price ratio being 5.5% higher the overall average of 1.064, it represents a $68,000 increase in a property's value on the average.
+They are healthier and add class to the home.
+With the average price ratio being 5.5% higher the overall average of 1.064, they presence in the description implies a $68,000 increase in a property's asking price on the average.

 - Description a property sold for 1.27x asking price:
 *"SF Marina Style loved/maintained by family approx. 68 yrs!
 Period cm+ Ctrl Heat, Brand New Hdwd Flrs, New Kitc Flr, New Toilet & Vanity, Fresh Paint, w/new lite fixtures!
 UP: 2 bed/1 ba, Frml Entry, Lg Frml Liv Rm w/Frplc, LG Frml Din rm, Cozy Bkfst Rm w/built-in cab, country-style kitchen.
 DOWN: 3rd bed, HUGE gar/bsmt w/workbench, laundry, storage, garden access.
 Great Potential!"*